cullerton/test_teach/docs/more_logging.rst

 Extra Credit
 ------------

-- add a log statement of level CRITICAl when the response is 'Zoey', and
+- add a log statement of level CRITICAL when the response is 'Zoey', and
 - add an SMTPHandler to your logger that sends you an email when there is a CRITICAL message